oscommonjs/python-afp/README.md

 python-afp
 ==========

-Python Apple Filing Protocol (afp) implementation
+Python Apple Filing Protocol (afp) implementation.

+Proof of concept at the moment.